swkWien/gdcr2024/01_session01.md

 # Session 1

-Focus: Ensemble
+Focus: Ensemble and TDD

 Facilitator:

 ---

-## Ensemble: TDD/kata Intro, by language
+## Ensemble

+Form *n* groups based on your favourite language.